Roman K. Brunner

 Research

-As a PhD candidate at the Norwegian University for Science and Technology (NTNU), my research centers on microarchitectural and algorithmic specializations in processor frontends for cloud computing.
-These projects aim to enhance efficiency and reduce the environmental footprint of cloud services—an increasingly crucial challenge as global internet adoption continues.
+My research focuses on optimizing microarchitectural and algorithmic specializations in high-performance processors to better support cloud workloads.
+The overarching aim is to enhance efficiency and reduce the environmental footprint of cloud services, an increasingly crucial challenge as global internet adoption continues.

 Engineering